 In this hands-on lab, you will learn how to connect to computing resources hosted on the Google Cloud Platform via Cloud Shell.
 You will learn how to use Cloud Shell and the

 We encourage students to type the commands themselves, to help encourage learning of the core concepts.
 Many labs will include a code block that contains the required commands.
 You can easily copy and paste the commands from the code block into the appropriate places during the lab.

 What you'll do

-Connect to computing resources hosted on Google Cloud Platform.
+- Connect to storage services hosted on the Google Cloud Platform.

 Familiarity with standard Linux text editors such as